OndiekiFrank/gallery/README.md

 3. Push all your changes to the repository.
 4. Ensure that the website visible through Render shows "MILESTONE 2", "MILESTONE 3", and "MILESTONE 4".

+## Challenges

+### Deployment to Heroku
+One of the challenges I faced during the development of this project was deploying it to Heroku.
+I encountered issues with authentication and setting up the deployment pipeline correctly.
+However, with perseverance and some troubleshooting, I was able to successfully deploy the project to Heroku.

+### Connecting ngrok Webhook in GitHub
+Another challenge I encountered was connecting ngrok webhook in GitHub.
+Setting up webhooks and ensuring they work reliably can sometimes be tricky, especially when dealing with external services like ngrok.
+It required thorough testing and configuration adjustments to establish a stable connection between GitHub and ngrok.

+Overall, overcoming these challenges provided valuable learning experiences and improved my understanding of deployment and webhook integration processes.